English

 These tips provide a super healthy foundation for everyone, with or without sunscreen, here they come

-• Take a 20-minute walk daily around noon when the sun is high to get your daily dose of vitamin D.
+• Take a 20-minute walk around noon when the sun is high to get your daily dose of vitamin D.

 • Wearing a sun hat or cap is a great way to protect your face from the sun.